GameServerManagers/LinuxGSM-Docs/Install.md

     chmod +x arma3server
 4. Add Steam login details

-You will need to enter your steam username and password to allow authentication to the steamCMD system.
+> You will need to enter your steam username and password to allow authentication to the SteamCMD system.
 I recommend that you create a new Steam username just for the server.

     nano arma3server